dharshan7200/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import the standard Libraries.

-2. Set variables for assigning dataset values.

-3. Import linear regression from sklearn.

-4. Assign the points for representing in the graph.
+1. Load and Preprocess Data: Read the CSV file containing student scores, extract the independent variable (X) and dependent variable (Y), and split the data into training and testing sets.

+2. Train Model: Use the training data to train a linear regression model using LinearRegression() from scikit-learn.

-5. Predict the regression for marks by using the representation of the graph.
+3. Predict Test Set Results: Predict the target variable Y for the test set using the trained model.

-6.Compare the graphs and hence we obtained the linear regression for the given datas.
+4. Visualize Results: Plot the training data with the regression line, and similarly plot the test data with the predicted line.

+5. Evaluate Model: Calculate and display performance metrics (Mean Squared Error, Mean Absolute Error, and Root Mean Squared Error).

 ## Program:
 ```

 Program to implement the simple linear regression model for predicting the marks scored.
    Developed by: DHARSHAN D
 RegisterNumber: 212223230045